Dave Schmidt (pitcher)

-David Joseph Schmidt (born April 22, 1957) is an American former Major League Baseball pitcher.
-He played for the Texas Rangers, Chicago White Sox, Baltimore Orioles, Montreal Expos, and Seattle Mariners between 1981 and 1992.
-He was traded along with Wayne Tolleson from the Rangers to the White Sox for Scott Fletcher, Edwin Correa and José Mota on November 25, 1985.
-He signed as a free agent with the Orioles on January 16, 1987.
-He was a relief pitcher and spot starter during his first two seasons with the Orioles before moving to the starting rotation in 1989.
-Schmidt batted and threw right-handed.
-He was a minor-league pitching coach and coordinator with the Orioles from 1998 until the ballclub declined to renew his contract on September 9, 2024.
+David Joseph Schmidt (born April 22, 1957) is an American former baseball pitcher and coach.
+He played for the Texas Rangers, Chicago White Sox, Baltimore Orioles, Montreal Expos, and Seattle Mariners in Major League Baseball (MLB) between 1981 and 1992.
+Schmidt threw and batted right-handed.
+He was a minor-league pitching coach with the Orioles from 1998 to 2024.